mothmane/resilience4j-demo/README.md

 ```

-It's clear that the error did not propagate to our consumer and in a real context to the rest of the system.
+It's clear that the error did not propagate to our consumer the retry pattern protected our system from cascading failures.

-Conclusion :
+## Conclusion :

 in this article we learned about transient failure, we learned basic configuration options for retry pattern and we demonstrated how this pattern prevent from cascading failure.
 In the next article we will lezrn about another type of resiliency pattern wih is the Bulkhead.